We’ve all heard the phrase “all cacti are succulents, but not all succulents are cacti.”

 Some succulents and cacti look so similar that it’s nearly impossible to tell them apart.
 So don’t sweat it if you mistakenly call a prickly succulent a cactus.
 It happens to the best of us!

-We hope that this article has taught you a thing or two about the differences between succulents and cacti and armed you with the information you need to distinguish them.
-If you discovered that one of your spiky succulents isn’t a cactus after all, let us know in the comments below!
+We hope this article has taught you a thing or two about the differences between succulent plants and cacti and armed you with the information you need to distinguish them.
+If you discovered that one of your spiky succulents isn’t a cactus, let us know in the comments below!

-Be sure to let your friend know that succulents and cacti aren’t the same thing.
-Happy planting! ?
+Be sure to tell your friend that succulents and cacti aren’t the same.
+Happy planting!
+Share our post with your friends!